argouml-tigris-org/argouml/src/model-mdr/src/org/argouml/model/mdr/mof/README.txt

-This directory contains the UML metamodel definitions and UML standard standard profiles.
+This directory contains the UML metamodel definitions.

 UML 1.3
  - 01-12-02.xml - <deleted> base UML definition - available at